yurigo79/gutenberg/packages/components/src/menu/README.md

-# `DropdownMenuV2`
+# `Menu`

 <div class="callout callout-alert">
 This feature is still experimental.
 “Experimental” means this is an early implementation subject to drastic and breaking changes.
 </div>

-`DropdownMenuV2` displays a menu to the user (such as a set of actions or functions) triggered by a button.
+`Menu` displays a menu to the user (such as a set of actions or functions).
+The menu is rendered in a popover (this pattern is also known as a "Dropdown menu"), which is triggered by a button.

 ## Design guidelines

 ### Usage

-#### When to use a DropdownMenu
+#### When to use a `Menu`

-Use a DropdownMenu when you want users to:
+Use a `Menu` when you want users to:

 -   Choose an action or change a setting from a list, AND
 -   Only see the available choices contextually.

-`DropdownMenu` is a React component to render an expandable menu of buttons.
+`Menu` is a React component to render an expandable menu of buttons.
 It is similar in purpose to a `<select>` element, with the distinction that it does not maintain a value.
 Instead, each option behaves as an action button.

 If you need to display all the available options at all times, consider using a Toolbar instead.
-Use a `DropdownMenu` to display a list of actions after the user interacts with a button.
+Use a `Menu` to display a list of actions after the user interacts with a button.

 **Do**
-Use a `DropdownMenu` to display a list of actions after the user interacts with an icon.
+Use a `Menu` to display a list of actions after the user interacts with an icon.

-**Don’t** use a `DropdownMenu` for important actions that should always be visible.
+**Don’t** use a `Menu` for important actions that should always be visible.
 Use a `Toolbar` instead.

 **Don’t**
-Don’t use a `DropdownMenu` for frequently used actions.
+Don’t use a `Menu` for frequently used actions.
 Use a `Toolbar` instead.

 #### Behavior

-Generally, the parent button should indicate that interacting with it will show a `DropdownMenu`.
+Generally, the parent button should indicate that interacting with it will show a `Menu`.

-The parent button should retain the same visual styling regardless of whether the `DropdownMenu` is displayed or not.
+The parent button should retain the same visual styling regardless of whether the `Menu` is displayed or not.

 #### Placement

-The `DropdownMenu` should typically appear directly below, or below and to the left of, the parent button.
-If there isn’t enough space below to display the full `DropdownMenu`, it can be displayed instead above the parent button.
+The `Menu` should typically appear directly below, or below and to the left of, the parent button.
+If there isn’t enough space below to display the full `Menu`, it can be displayed instead above the parent button.

 ## Development guidelines

 This component is still highly experimental, and it's not normally accessible to consumers of the `@wordpress/components` package.

-The component exposes a set of components that are meant to be used in combination with each other in order to implement a `DropdownMenu` correctly.
+The component exposes a set of components that are meant to be used in combination with each other in order to implement a `Menu` correctly.

-### `DropdownMenuV2`
+### `Menu`

 The root component, used to specify the menu's trigger and its contents.